jbakse/site_builder/content/noise/index.md

 ## Benefits of Noise

 ### Noise Looks Good
-The `noise(x)` function returns values sampled from Perlin noise.
-Perlin noise provides random values that are aesthetically arranged.
-The variation in Perlin noise is band-limited: It is even, without flat or noisy areas.
+The `noise(x)` function returns values sampled from Perlin Noise.
+Perlin Noise provides random values that are aesthetically arranged.
+The variation in Perlin Noise is band-limited: It is even, without flat or noisy areas.
 The variation is also visually isotropic—it looks the same at different rotations.
 These characteristics make it a useful basis for many applications that require natural-feeling variation.

+You can tweak the aesthetics of a noise functional by manipulating its values with a a little math.
+The [Terain from Noise](https://www.redblobgames.com/maps/terrain-from-noise/) article on Red Blob Games is a good place to see some common techniques for shaping noise.

+Other noise functions—like Worely and Value Noise—offer different aesthetic qualities, and it is quite possible to create your own noise function that looks the way you want.

 ### Noise is Repeatable